Nicoolodion/RTX-3070-16GB-GUIDE/README.md

 - Don't be stupid.
 If you don't understand a single word from here.
 Please do NOT touch your GPU.
 This is an extremely risky mod.
 - For Legal reasons: I cannot be held liable for anything in this Guide.
 Everything is up to your own Risk!

-If you got any issue or questions just write me or open a Issue.
-Just don't expect me to know the Solution.
-This is also my first time doing something like this \:D
+If you got any issue or questions just write me or open a Issue. \:D